 In relation to this, research shows that understanding our behavioural biases can help us spot them in our decisions.
 There is a saying that the best financial advisers are just as aware of psychology as they are financial analysis.
 Taking some time to read about the psychology behind our decisions and emotions is an advancement toward financial independence.

 This saying is an old favourite that comes from Benjamin Graham, one of the founding fathers of value investing.
 We’ve seen the full spectrum of fear and greed in the past year—but it pays to be a humble realist.
 Humans have overcome incredible challenges throughout the centuries, and we are on our way to overcoming the latest challenge.
 But don’t be fooled into thinking the recovery will be smooth or doomed.
 It will have speed bumps, with each change in sentiment creating potential opportunities for the intelligent investor.

 The Pekada team are well placed as your go-to resource to help you thrive financially, identifying opportunities, navigating future challenges and working towards whatever it is that is important to you.
-If you want to chat about the above or your personal situation than please get in touch with us at this link.
+If you want to chat about the above or your personal situation then please get in touch with us.